 Training in the use of protective equipment is delivered on the AVERTS five day program and refreshed annually via the dedicated update.
 Compliance with training is identified via the Risk Management Fundamental Training Policy.
-For advice and information on any part this this guidance can be sought from: Violence and Personal Safety Advisors on: 0121 301 3977/3979 Advanced Practitioner on: 0121 301 3978 Booking training is administered through LD.Bookings@bsmhft.nhs.uk
+For advice and information on any part this this guidance can be sought from: AVERTS Trainers on: 0121 301 2886 AVERTS consultants on: 0121 301 3977/3979 AVERTS Advanced Nurse Practitioner on: 0121 301 3978 Booking training is administered through LD.Bookings@bsmhft.nhs.uk